-The purpose of the Teaching and School Practices Survey Tool: the teacher survey, principal survey, reports, and supporting information, is to provide your school with useful information for school inquiry, review, and development.
+The purpose of the Teaching, School, and Principal Leadership Practices (TSP) Survey Tool: the teacher survey, principal survey, reports, and supporting information, is to provide your school with useful information for school inquiry, review, and development.

 The Tool has been developed by NZCER on contract to the Ministry of Education.

-Schools that use the Teaching and School Practices Survey Tool agree to respect the anonymity of the survey respondents, and the right of teaching staff to freely opt into or out of completing their surveys without coercion.
+Schools that use the TSP Survey Tool agree to respect the anonymity of the survey respondents, and the right of teaching staff to freely opt into or out of completing their surveys without coercion.

-Schools that use the Teaching and School Practices Survey Tool will receive school-level reports showing the grouped teacher survey responses, providing at least five teachers have completed the survey.
-Schools that have had three or four teachers complete the surveys will receive reduced reporting showing the /median responses on a scale.
+Schools that use the TSP Survey Tool will receive school-level reports showing the grouped teacher survey responses, providing at least five teachers have completed the survey.
+Schools that have had three or four teachers complete the surveys will receive reduced reporting showing the median responses on a scale.

 A second set of reports will be produced showing the principal response alongside the grouped teacher responses.
 Only the principal can access the reports with the principal data, and it is up to the school principal to share these reports at their discretion.

-If a Kāhui Ako wants to use the Teaching and School Practices Survey Tool across its member schools then a Kāhui Ako-level set of reports will be produced.
+If a Kāhui Ako wants to use the TSP Survey Tool across its member schools then a Kāhui Ako-level set of reports will be produced.
 These reports contain aggregated results across all member schools.
 You will need to contact NZCER for these reports because it’s not part of the automated reporting within the tool.
 NZCER will ensure that all member schools have given permission for their data to be used in these reports before giving them to the Kāhui Ako leader.

 NZCER will analyse the data from all participating schools to provide an aggregated national overview report of teaching practices, school practices, and principal leadership for the Ministry of Education and the sector.
 This report will not identify any individual person, school, or Kāhui Ako.